-ENERGY STAR® qualified televisions help you save energy and money, while protecting the environment, and without sacrificing features or quality.
+ENERGY STAR® certified televisions help you save energy and money, while protecting the environment, and without sacrificing features or quality.
 In most homes, television sets are accompanied by several different home entertainment items like VCRs, DVD players, and surround sound systems.

-You can find the ENERGY STAR® qualification on all types of TVs and combination units, from HD TVs to flat-screen TVs to large-screen TVs.
+You can find the ENERGY STAR® certification on all types of TVs and combination units, from HD TVs to flat-screen TVs to large-screen TVs.
 For some of the most efficient televisions, look for TopTen USA™ listed television models.

 Save Money and Energy with Energy Efficient Home Electronics